-The investigator(s) will consult with the general counsel and make a recommendation to the relevant dean, provost, or EOD director, as appropriate, within 30 days of the completion of the investigation, regarding the charges and the appropriate consequences, including disciplining of the respondent, steps to prevent the reoccurrence of any sexual violence, and to correct any discriminatory effects on the complainant and others if appropriate.
-The conclusions that the investigation might reach include, but are not limited to, the following possibilities:
+The investigator(s) will make a recommendation to the relevant Dean, Provost, EOD Director, or Director for Human Resources at JPL, as appropriate, within 15 days of the completion of the investigation, regarding the charges and the appropriate consequences, including disciplining of the respondent, steps to prevent the reoccurrence of any sexual violence, and to correct any discriminatory effects on the complainant and others, if appropriate.
+The conclusions that the investigation might reach include, but are not limited to, the following possibilities.
+In each case, the investigator(s) should summarize the evidence that supports the conclusion.

-- 1. A violation of the Institute's sexual violence policy occurred. - 2.
-The charges were not supported by the evidence. - 3.
-The charges were brought without any basis or without a reasonable, good faith belief that a basis existed.
+- 1. A violation of Caltech's sexual violence policy occurred. - 2.
+Inappropriate behavior occurred, but did not constitute a violation of Caltech's policy on sexual violence. - 3.
+The charges were not supported by the evidence.

+4. The charges were brought without any basis or without a reasonable, good faith belief that a basis existed.